Celebrity Couples Who Follow Vegan Diets Together

 Gisele Bündchen and Tom Brady

-Along with cutting out white sugar and MSG from her family’s diet, Bündchen also makes sure that her family eats vegan, which includes dishes such as veggie sushi and quinoa bowls.
+In addition to cutting out white sugar and MSG from her family’s diet, Bündchen also makes sure that her family eats vegan, which includes dishes such as veggie sushi and quinoa bowls.
 The model told People in 2017 that her family has been eating a plant-based diet for years.
 “We all love it.
 It’s not only good for our health and makes us feel good, but it is also good for the planet!”
 Bündchen said.

 In addition to her two children, Vivian and Benjamin, the model’s husband, Tom Brady, also eats vegan.
-In 2017, the Bleacher Report reported that Brady eats vegan most of the year, which he credits to his performance on the football field.
+In 2017, the Bleacher Report reported that Brady eats vegan most of the year, which he credits his performance on the football field to.
 However, unlike his wife, Brady isn’t a full-time vegan.
 The site added that the athlete does eat lean meat in the winter.

 Beyoncé and Jay-Z

-Bey and Jay-Z made headlines in 2013 when they announced on social media that they were starting a 22-day vegan challenge, which includes 22 days of vegan-delivery service meals.
+Bey and Jay-Z made headlines in 2013 when they announced on social media that they were starting a 22-day vegan challenge, which included 22 days of vegan-delivery service meals.
 Bey immediately saw the results, which included more energy, better sleep and glowing skin.
 “At first it’s the little things I noticed: I had more energy,” Bey told The New York Times.
 “The benefits of a plant-based diet need to be known.
 We should spend more time loving ourselves, which means taking better care of ourselves with good nutrition and making healthier food choices.”

 Though the couple’s vegan diet didn’t last forever, Bey went vegan again in 2018 in preparation for her performance at Coachella.
-The singer instagrammed a picture of her meal—avocado toast with red peppers and onions—from 22 Days Nutrition, the same vegan delivery service she used years ago, which she and Jay-Z partnered with.
+The singer Instagrammed a picture of her meal—avocado toast with red peppers and onions—from 22 Days Nutrition, the same vegan delivery service she used years ago, which she and Jay-Z partnered with.
 It’s unclear if Bey and Jay are full-time vegans now, but with vegan delivery meals at their reach, why not?

 Kat Von D and Leafar Seyer

 Both Kat Von D and her husband, musician Leafar Seyer, are vegans.
-The makeup mogul took to her Facebook in 2015 to reveal that she’s been vegan for several years and dis-spell several myths about vegans.
+The makeup mogul took to her Facebook in 2015 to reveal that she’d been vegan for several years and to dispell several myths about vegans.
 “Science and research confirms that you don’t need meat to be healthy at all, in fact statistics point to quite the opposite.
-No, your hair won’t fall out – mines healthy and shiny as hell,” she wrote.
-“No, your skin doesn’t turn yellow or gray – mine’s never looked as healthy as it does now.
-No, if you eat right, you won’t get all skinny and weak – I have plenty of boobs and ass, and I’M HYPER AS FUCK!”
+No, your hair won’t fall out—mines healthy and shiny as hell,” she wrote.
+“No, your skin doesn’t turn yellow or gray—mine’s never looked as healthy as it does now.
+No, if you eat right, you won’t get all skinny and weak—I have plenty of boobs and ass, and I’M HYPER AS FUCK!”

-Along with her animal-free makeup brand, Kat Von D Beauty, Von D also launched a lipstick shade called “Hilda,” which donates part of its proceeds to the Farm Sanctuary, a nonprofit that advocates for animal rights. when Von D and Seyer married in the 2018, the couple also had a vegan red velvet wedding cake and plant-based catering, as well as cruelty-free outfits.
+Along with her animal-free makeup brand, Kat Von D Beauty, Von D also launched a lipstick shade called “Hilda,” which donates part of its proceeds to the Farm Sanctuary, a nonprofit that advocates for animal rights. when Von D and Seyer married in 2018, the couple also had a vegan red velvet wedding cake and plant-based catering, as well as cruelty-free outfits.
 The couple teased in September 2018 that they were producing a vegan documentary.

 Alicia Silverstone and Christopher Jarecki